-A man must leave an amazing mark on history to have a monument built at a scale of this famous attraction in Edinburgh, the capital of Scotland.
+A man must leave an amazing mark on history to have a monument built at the scale of this famous building in Edinburgh, the capital of Scotland.

 In this article, we’ll take a closer look at some interesting facts about the Scott Monument, a famous tower designed in honor of one of the most famous men in Scottish history.